 Who pays for CompuMed?

-Most often, it is a family member, like the child of an elderly parent, or the spouse of an abuser.
+Most often, it is a family member, like the child of an elderly parent, or the spouse of a user.

 3rd Party Payors pay for it when they realize the high costs of noncompliance (increased levels of care either at home or institution) compared with the cost of buying CompuMed and improving medication compliance.
 Other organizations purchase it for their members (i.e. Veteran’s Administration, Area Agencies on Aging, etc.) Also, many children of elderly parents purchase or rent CompuMed for their parent(s).